kgsensei/ConsolePlayer/README.md

 # ConsolePlayer
 ### By: kgsensei
-I project to mirror your screen in a greyscale on the console.
+A project to mirror your screen in a greyscale on the console.

 # How To Use
 All you have to do to use it is download the code and install the required packages.